chrisUsick/Programming-AA/src/body.md

 [^AC1]: An autonomous search and rescue vehicle can't know the location of injured people without finding them first.

 ## Seek and Destroy
 The first autonomous agent we will implement will be a seek and destroy agent[^SD1].
 As mentioned this environment will be a two dimensional grid.
 In this environment there will be a single autonomous agent which will search for 'duds' and destroy them.
 A dud is what we will call the simple agents which move around the map slowly and randomly[^SD2].
-The AA will have to find and destroy all the AA and then signal that it is complete.
+The AA will have to find and destroy all the AA and then signal that it is complete *in the shortest amount of time possible*.
 A dud is destroyed when the AA moves into the same tile which contains the dud.

 [^SD1]: An equivalent example could be a search an rescue agent.
 The behavior would be almost identical, except rather than destroying, a dud on contact, it would rescue them.
 [^SD2]: Duds are not autonomous agents.
 They do not respond to their environment.